gghimire2041/langchain-exercise/README.md

     - A developer platform facilitating debugging, testing, evaluation, and monitoring of chains built on any LLM (Language Model) framework.
     - Seamlessly integrates with LangChain.

+### Disclaimer: This repository is inspired by Jose Portilla's Langchain course on Udemy